 The Elite Team is available for competitive skiers at the highest levels in sport, competing at the Junior and Senior levels.
 Year-round training and racing programs available, with varying levels of support.
 Application process to join.

 There’s a bigger picture to what BSF teaches skiers, when and why.
-BSF’s programs are consistent with the USSA Long-Term Athlete Development (LTAD) Systems.
+BSF’s programs and the progression are consistent with the USSA Long-Term Athlete Development (LTAD) Systems.

 What does that mean?
 We’re not focused on short-term success—and the hazards (and burnout) that often come with it.
 Instead, we follow LTAD plans that are individualized and based on science to make sure your child can maximize their long-term potential as a skier (should they wish to do so) and their enjoyment in the sport.
 We take into account a child’s development physiologically, cognitively and socially, as well as their experience skiing.